 Dr David Adlam at Glenfield Hospital in Leicester is also happy to advise on pregnancy after SCAD.
 Please ask your GP or cardiologist to refer you to Dr Adlam using the NHS e-referrals system.

-Contraception and Hormone Replacement Therapy (HRT)
+Contraception, Hormone Replacement Therapy (HRT) and menopause

 Because women make up around 90% of the known SCAD population, and because SCAD may occur during and after pregnancy, it has long been thought that there might be a link between female sex hormones and SCAD.
 However, we really don’t know at the moment exactly how this works and any link that does exist is likely to be complex.
 At present there is no definitive evidence that hormonal contraception or HRT increase the risk of SCAD-recurrence.

 For women of childbearing age, the most important aspect of contraception is to have a secure method which can reliably avoid unplanned pregnancy.
 It may be possible to achieve this without hormonal contraception (such as if a partner has had a vasectomy or with the non-hormonal copper coil).
 However, this is not always practical and barrier methods (condoms) are sometimes unreliable.

 Where hormonal contraception is necessary, often a progesterone-based approach (such as the progesterone-only pill or progesterone-containing coil) will be recommended.
 Sometimes breakthrough bleeding can be an initial issue but this will often settle down over the first few months.
 Other forms of hormonal contraception are not necessarily precluded after SCAD but should be discussed with your doctors.